 In both our cases yesterday, we were in that space of open curiosity on our own behalf as well as that of each other.
 It was an ideal atmosphere for what was to come.
 (While I can only recount my experience, suffice to say hers was equally interesting.)

 All my senses were engaged from the get-go.
 Ambient music interfaced beautifully with the overall atmosphere.
 The cozy comfort of the healing table was doubled by the quilt laid over me.
-The gemstones placed at the top of my head, on my breast bone, and at the bottom of my feet felt somewhat like grounding anchors.
+The crystals placed at the top of my head, on my breast bone, and at the bottom of my feet felt somewhat like grounding anchors.
 Release and Forgiveness – the two essential oils mixed in the palms of my healer-friend’s hands – mingled in a stunningly inviting and heady scent with the Hong Kuai atomizing from the diffuser, and tickled my nose as well as my tastebuds.